bjohas/micStateCapsLockLED/README.md

 With long video conference calls, I use the hardware mute button on my Lenovo 520 (Ubuntu 20.04).

 This script picks up the "mic mute/unmute" via dbus, and then turns the CapsLock LED light on ("on air") or off ("off air").
-This way you always know whether you mic is on or off, and you can be a gooz video conference call citizen.
+This way you always know whether you mic is on or off, and you can be a good video conference call citizen.

 This script may not work on other hardware.